-TIP: If a connection to the One Identity Manager database has not yet been estab-
+TIP: If a connection to the One Identity Manager database has not yet been established, you must set up the connection now (see Connecting to the One Identity Manager database on page 7).

 Creating HTML applications automatically

 To recognize and create HTML applications automatically, check the folders available in your development folder.
 It involves the following steps: